sgrimee/webex-tui/Readme.md

 [webex-tui](https://github.com/sgrimee/webex-tui) is an unofficial [Webex](https://www.webex.com/) chat client for the terminal.

 ## Features
+- View a list of rooms
+  - from all user rooms (not all rooms are shown at this time)
-- View a list of rooms that have received a message since launch (for now...)
+  - that have received a message since launch
+  - that have been updated since some Duration
 - Select a room and send messages to the room

 ## Missing features

 This is early work in progress.
 The following will be added:
-- View a list of all of the user's rooms
 - Handle message edits, both incoming and outgoing
-- Handle conversations within a room
+- Handle nested conversations within a room
 - Search for rooms/users
 - Send messages to a new room/user